-Mount the PowerShield Controller securely into a 19" rack (not supplied), wall, shelf, or similar using the appropriate mounting hardware.
-Ensure there is safe access to the rear connector panel.
+Mount the PowerShield Controller securely into a 19" equipment rack (not supplied), wall, shelf, or similar using the appropriate mounting hardware.
+Refer sections below regarding mounting of the Controller MX.

 When the PowerShield Controller is powered up, it will emit an audible alert and the green Power LED will light.
 Other LEDs on the front panel may also light.